New Student Orientation

 Orientation for all new SGS Students

-The online orientation is now available for all new SGS students entering Fall 2021 on Canvas.
+The orientation is now available for all new SGS students entering Fall 2022 on Canvas.
 To access that content, click here:

 Teaching Assistant Orientation

 Incoming students who will be TAs need to attend the mandatory New Teaching Assistant Orientation and New International Teaching Assistant Orientation.
 New TAs should have been emailed the instructions for accessing the Canvas sites by The TA Project and new TAs should be reminded that they are expected to complete all the modules in the TA Orientation prior to the start of classes.
 Canvas sites will be active in early August.